noahramey/dev-environment-setup/README.md

 ## You did it!

 I hope this helped setup your dev environment on MacOS.
-If you have anything you think I should add, please clone this repository and make a PR!
+If you have anything you think I should add, please make a PR!
 I would love feedback of any kind.

 #### License